biolab/orange-web2/public/blog/2020-02-anaconda-navigator/2020-02-24-anaconda-navigator.md

 ---
-author = "Ajda Pretnar"
+author: "Ajda Pretnar"
-date = "2020-02-24"
+date: "2020-02-24"
-draft = false
+draft: false
-title = "Installing with Anaconda Navigator" type = "blog" thumbImage = "/blog_img/2020/2020-02-24-navigator-small.png"
+title: "Installing with Anaconda Navigator"
+type: "blog"
+thumbImage: "/blog_img/2020/2020-02-24-navigator-small.png"
-frontPageImage = "/blog_img/2020/2020-02-24-navigator-small.png"
+frontPageImage: "/blog_img/2020/2020-02-24-navigator-small.png"
-blog = ["installation", "anaconda", "navigator"] shortExcerpt = "Essential information for installing Orange via Anaconda Navigator." longExcerpt = "Essential information for installing Orange via Anaconda Navigator."
+blog: ["installation", "anaconda", "navigator"]
+shortExcerpt: "Essential information for installing Orange via Anaconda Navigator."
+longExcerpt: "Essential information for installing Orange via Anaconda Navigator."
 ---

 We are fortunate enough to be featured on the front page of Anaconda Navigator, a graphical user interface for conda package management.
 Orange has been a conda package for some time now, since this is the easiest way to provide pre-compiled packages for Windows.
 And since most of our user base uses Windows, this was the way to go.